Irving Literary Society (Cornell University): Final years

+Symbols

+The society's motto was Ἀλήθεια or Aletheia or "Truth".

+Activities

 Washington Irving's birthday and Cornell's first commencement

 The Irving’s first major event was a celebration of Washington Irving’s Birthday on April 3, 1869, at the Cornell Public Library in downtown Ithaca, New York.
 Ezra Cornell and Andrew Dickson White both attended.
-This event was so well regarded that it was added to the University's annual calendar until the event was eclipsed by the creation of Spring Break.

-The first oration "Aristocracy of Sex" explored the natural law-based presumption of male supremacy in American and concluded that the assumption was based solely on "the prejudice of man."
-After a musical interlude came an essay on "Our Capital and the War", recalling Washington, D.C. during the American Civil War, including the assassination of President Lincoln.
+The first oration, "Aristocracy of Sex", explored the natural law-based presumption of male supremacy in America and concluded that the assumption was based solely on "the prejudice of man."
+After a musical interlude came an essay on "Our Capital and the War", recalling Washington, D.C. during the American Civil War, including the assassination of President Abraham Lincoln.
 Then came an oration on "Our National Tendency", namely the tendency of emerging nations to undergo an income a widening gap between rich and poor, and social violence that followed that widening.
-The delivery was described by the Society's secretaries in The Cornell Era as "forcible, the orator receiving vigorous applause".
-The high point of the first event was a reading from Washington Irving's first major book, A History of New-York from the Beginning of the World to the End of the Dutch Dynasty, by Diedrich Knickerbocker.
-The event then closed with an oration by the future Judge Morris Lyons Buchwalter, "On The Poles".
-His speech on extremes in moral and religious sentiment and action drew an analogy with new developments in physics, comparing the extremes to particles of matter vibrating between the poles of a magnet.
-In their description of Buchwalter's speech, the Society's secretaries wrote:
+This delivery was described by the society's secretaries in The Cornell Era as "forcible, the orator receiving vigorous applause".
+The high point of the first event was a reading from Washington Irving's first major book, A History of New-York from the Beginning of the World to the End of the Dutch Dynasty, by Diedrich Knickerbocker by founding member Asa Bowles Clark Dickinson.

+The event closed with an oration by Morris Lyons Buchwalter, "On The Poles".